Welcome to October!

 - Clothes need to be ready the night before.
 This is a must because I turn into psycho mom when I here 10 minutes before we need to leave “MOOOOOMMMMM I can’t find anything to wear”.
 So before my kids go to bed they need to get clothes ready.

 I’m sure there’s much more but those strategies are the essentials.
 What are your strategies for keeping sane during the school year?

 Last week, I put together a new beginner meal prep post.
 Check it out if you want some more tips on once a week meal prep.
 BTW it’s over 3000 words!

-Also, I’ve been chipping away at the Butcher Box meat I received a couple weeks ago.
-So far, I made Asiago chicken with the chicken tenders and pasta fagioli, tacos, and cheeseburger stuffed peppers with the ground beef.
+Also, I’ve been chipping away at the Butcher Box meat I received a couple of weeks ago.
+So far, I made Asiago chicken with the chicken tenders and pasta Fagioli, tacos, and cheeseburger stuffed peppers with ground beef.
 Oh, and I also made beef stroganoff with top sirloin.
 I think the meat is fabulous.
 Every recipe I made tasted delicious.
 If you’re interested, you can read my full Butcher Box Review.